 Elevation Gain: -343-ft.

-Otherwise, turn right on the trail that descends to and crosses the road at 6.25 miles.
-On the west side of the road the path drops steeply through meadows and then travels on easy grades along the right (east) side of the outlet stream, passing a trail branching right and climbing up to the road.
+To return to the Moiry dam along the west side of the lake, walk north/northwest from the Moiry Glacier parking lot for 0.2 miles to a trail junction on the west side of the road at 6.25 miles.
+Take the trail branching left (northwest) that drops steeply through meadows and then travels on easy grades along the right (east) side of the outlet stream for Lac de Chateaupre.
+Along the way pass a trail branching right and climbing to the road.

 Rock hop across the stream at 6.6 miles and then follow the trail as it cuts across meadows to the southwest end of the Lac de Moiry at 6.9 miles.
 Nice views extend north across the aquamarine lake to Sasseneire rising to the west above the dam.
 Turn around for fine views of the Moiry Glacier.
 The tip of the Grand Cornier peeks above the ice sheet.

-A rocky outcropping at the foot of the lake forces the trail to climb to meet a road near the foot of the lake at 8.4 miles.
-After walking a short distance along the road the trail drops down to the west end of the Barrage de Moiry (7,381-ft/2,250-meters) at 8.5 miles.
-Here signs point north to a trail dropping steeply down to Grimentz (1h 40min), losing over 2,250-ft. in 3.8 miles.
+A rocky outcropping near the foot of the lake forces the trail to climb to meet a road at 8.4 miles.
+After walking a short distance along the road the trail drops down to the west end of the Barrage de Moiry (7,380-ft.) at 8.5 miles.
+Here signs point north to a trail dropping steeply down to Grimentz (1-hr 40-min), losing over 2,250-ft. in 3.8 miles.

-We turn right (east) and cross the top of the dam on a wide paved road.
-Reach the café and bus stop at the eastern end of the barrage at 8.9 miles.
-During the summer regularly scheduled buses depart for Grimentz and also travel to the Glacier Parking area at the head of Lac Moiry
+We turn right (east) and walk cross the top of the dam on a wide paved road.
+Along the way enjoy fine views that stretch up the length of the lake to the Moiry Glacier.
+Reach the cafe and bus stop at the east end of the dam at 8.9 miles.
+During the summer regularly scheduled buses depart for Grimentz and Zinal.
+Buses also travel south to the Glacier Parking area at the head of Lac Moiry

-Note: You can start this hike either from the foot of the Moiry Barrage (Dam) or Sorebois.
-I prefer to start the hike from Sorebois so that I get over the Col de Sorebois in the morning when skies are typically clear.
-Clouds obscuring views of the glacier and surrounding peaks are more likely in the afternoon.
+Note: This hike can be done in either direction.
+I prefer starting the hike at Sorebois so that I get over the Col de Sorebois in the morning when skies are typically clear.
+Clouds are more likely to obscure views of the glacier and surrounding peaks in the afternoon.

 From Zinal to the Sorebois Cable Car: From the post office in Zinal, walk north along the main street for a short distance to the Zinal Telepherique (Cable Car station) and take the cable car to Sorebois.

-From Grimentz to the Sorebois Cable Car: From the Grimentz post, board the bus to Zinal and get off at the post office stop.
+From Grimentz to the Sorebois Cable Car: From Grimentz, board the bus to Zinal and get off at the Zinal post office stop.
 From the post office, walk north along the main street for a short distance to the Zinal Telepherique (Cable Car station) and take the cable car to Sorebois

 If possible catch a direct bus to Zinal.
 Otherwise, take the Vissoie Bus to Vissoie where you will need to change for a bus headed up valley to Zinal.
 The direct buses take 15 minutes.
 If you need to change in Vissoie the ride will take 58 minutes.

-The buses make several stops in Grimentz.
-Schedules are posted at the bus stops and are available online at the SBB website or download the SBB app.
+Buses make several stops in Grimentz.
+Schedules are posted at the bus stops and are available online at the SBB website and the SBB app.

 Other Hiking Regions in: